gracefulife/clova-developer-guide/en/CIC/References/APIs/DeviceControl.md

 ## BtConnect directive {#BtConnect}

 Instructs your client to connect one of the paired Bluetooth devices.
-If it is paired with more than one device, each client must have defined criteria to decide which device it will connect to.
+If it is paired with more than one device, the client must have defined criteria to decide which device it will connect to.
 For example, it can attempt to connect in the order of latest to oldest devices it connected to.

 ### Payload field